miroslav-matejovsky/miroslav-matejovsky.github.io/src/content/docs/index.md

 ---

 Welcome to my personal website, where I share insights and explorations on programming, software architecture, and beyond.
 While there is some self-promotion here, my primary goal is to document ideas, refine thinking, and provide resources for those interested in similar topics.

+---

 ## Introverted Rebel

 I challenge the status quo to drive improvement and positive change.
 Entropy and time push us toward transformation—why not steer that change toward something better?

+---

 ## Latent Artist

 Art exists in many forms, not just traditional mediums.
 For me, coding is art—a fusion of creativity and logic.
-Rick Rubin’s The Creative Act: A Way of Being reinforced this perspective: every aspect of life can be approached with an artistic mindset, from problem-solving to communication.
+Every aspect of life can be approached with an artistic mindset, from problem-solving to communication.

+---

 ## Practicing Stoic